Back to Resources

 Bank accounts associated with the company may be frozen, but they are not automatically closed.
 The bank continues to apply account maintenance fees.

-Resolving a lapsed company years after the fact is always more complicated and expensive than closing it properly at the time.
 If you know you no longer need the entity, begin the formal deregistration process promptly.

 Frequently Asked Questions